Creating and managing Android Virtual Devices using the terminal

 The first problem is that you can’t use your computer’s keyboard to input text in the emulator.
 The fix is quite simple.
 Change hw.keyboard = no to hw.keyboard = yes in ~/.android/avd/Pixel_7_API_33.avd/config.ini.

-The second problem is that the default values of RAM and VM heap size, which are too low.
+The second problem is that the default values of RAM and VM heap size are too low.
 To increase them, edit hw.ramSize and vm.heapSize in the same config.ini file.
 Unfortunately, the avdmanager create avd command doesn’t accept options to change these values when creating the AVD.

 I find the following values reasonable: